 Gatik’s Level 4 autonomous vehicles have safety drivers, but the company has plans to do unmanned runs in the near future.
 “Most times the safety drivers don’t do anything,” Narang said.
 “But they take over control if they feel it’s necessary.”

 Narang wouldn’t comment on the number of disengagements or edge cases that are troubling.
-But like most other autonomous vehicle companies, he said evaluating performance based on miles per disengagement, which the approach taken by the California Department of Motor Vehicles in its yearly report, is a flawed approach.
+But like most other autonomous vehicle companies, he said evaluating performance based on miles per disengagement, which is the angle taken by the California Department of Motor Vehicles in its yearly report, is a flawed approach.

 “Internally we track a better metric: days between intervention,” he said.
 “I can’t share that number, but we classify the disengagement as passive or aggressive.
 Decision-making and planning is where we spend most of our time.
 Decision-making is why we don’t see self-driving cars at scale with nobody on board.
 Our approach is tied to the use-case we’re going after.
 Our policy is learning first.
 We use deep learning and cross-check the decisions with classic robotics techniques.”